reshma-a84/hashnode-backup/cm2szq8wa000609mf5obd869b.md

 ---

 Security is of paramount importance.
-How many times have we seen or heard in our organisations that we should **“NEVER”** allow complete internet access to our security group??
+How many times have we seen or heard that we should **“NEVER”** allow complete internet access to our security group??

-We mostly short list or in secure terms whitelist those IPs.

-Now imagine you are a person who is doing hands-on in AWS and do not want to create a security group with open internet as you Ingress or Inbound rule.
-How do you achieve it.
+So now you are doing AWS Hands-on and would like to create and attach a security group to your ec2 instance where you can login only from **YOUR IP**.
+How is that achieved?

 Its simple now